Hlakaza/f1winners/README.md

-# Ergast
+# F1 World Champions

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.3.

+## Required
+- Make sure you have node installed, Download from [NodeJS](https://nodejs.org/en/)
+- Install angular cli `npm i -g @angular/cli`

+## Dependencies
+Run `npm install` to download all dependencies
 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding